dmitrykarpenko/dmitrykarpenko.github.io/_posts/2018-05-03-multiple-inheritance-of-DTOs-would-be-a-good-idea.md

 ### ORM

-The most popular ORM in .NET is [Entity Framework (EF)](https://www.nuget.org/packages/EntityFramework/) (just look at how many downloads it has gotten).
+The most popular [Object-relational mapper (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping) in .NET is [Entity Framework (EF)](https://www.nuget.org/packages/EntityFramework/) (just look at how many downloads it has gotten).
 Its main advantage is the ability to execute database queries that are written with strongly typed language (e.g. C# LINQ) which leads to much better refactoring, unit testing, and logic versioning.
-But one of its main disadvantages (especially for beginners striving to write both efficient and clean code) is it's complicated object graphs (especially the detached ones), which vertices are DTOs of classes like the following:
+But one of its main disadvantages (especially for beginners striving to write both efficient and clean code) is it's complicated object graphs (especially the detached ones), which vertices are data transfer objects (DTOs) of classes like the following:

 ```csharp
 public class Person